 i.
-Audit committee
+Audit Committee

-The Audit Committee comprises J Mellon (non-executive director), A Cheatle (non-executive director, appointed on 18 January 2018) and K Harcourt (non-executive director).
-R Davey resigned from the audit committee on 18 January 2018.
+The Audit Committee comprises J Mellon, A Cheatle and K Harcourt, each a non-executive Director.
 The committee meets at least once a year.

-All directors received a copy of the respective audit committee reports prior to these meetings and had an opportunity to comment.
+All Directors received a copy of the respective audit committee reports prior to these meetings and had an opportunity to comment.
 The meetings were attended by the auditor.
-The chief financial officer and a representative of the external auditor are normally invited to attend meetings.
-Other directors or staff may be invited to attend, as considered beneficial by the committee.
+The Chief Financial Officer and a representative of the external auditor are normally invited to attend meetings.
+Other Directors or staff may be invited to attend, as considered beneficial by the committee.